 According to SADAG, Seasonal Affective Disorder (SAD) is estimated to affect half a million people every winter.
-The symptoms include, depression, anxiety, lethargy, social withdrawal, overeating, oversleeping, weight gain and difficulty concentrating, among others.
+The symptoms include depression, anxiety, lethargy, social withdrawal, overeating, oversleeping, weight gain and difficulty concentrating, among others.
 Although this disorder is only diagnosed in 2 – 3% of the population, many of us experience one or more of its symptoms during the winter season.

 One of the symptoms of SAD is an increased appetite for starchy foods and sugar.
 Studies show that these food groups may increase allergy sensitivity, inflammation and even anxiety.
 Curb your cravings by enjoying more legumes and pulses, slow releasing proteins and vegetables in winter.
 A great way to pack in the nutrients is by conjuring up a hearty pot of soup.
 But, steer clear of soups laden with cream.
 Rather use grated carrot or tomato puree to thicken up your brew.
-Adding natural anti-inflammatory ingredients such as ginger or tumeric may also aid the fight against seasonal depression.
+Adding natural anti-inflammatory ingredients such as ginger or turmeric may also aid the fight against seasonal depression.

 Naturally, the perfect accompaniment to any soup is bread.
 Don’t reach for the ciabatta or french loaf – sourdough and rye bread are healthier alternatives, as they are slow releasing and have a high glycemic index.
 However, we know that baking your own sourdough loaf can be tedious and confusing.
 Woolworths stocks 100% rye bread which is also wheat free.
 Alternatively, order online from Mrs Bread Care – a local stallholder at the Bryanston Organic & Natural Market.
 This family run bakery specialise in all kinds of delicious, nourishing breads.